chef-boneyard/knife-hp/README.md

 ============
 There are a number of known issues waiting for upstream patches to be merged in Fog and added to Ohai.
 The CHANGELOG.md has more missing/incomplete features listed.

-* az1 is currently unavailable via Fog.
-The default Availability Zone through the API is 'az3', even when specifying 'az1'.
-Yet 'az3' is unavailable as an selection option (https://github.com/fog/fog/pull/903).
-To work with az3, do not pass an Availability Zone at all.
-See also https://github.com/fog/fog/issues/1175
 * There is no support in Ohai yet, but the empty `/etc/chef/ohai/hints/hp.json` is created. http://tickets.opscode.com/browse/OHAI-335

 # License #